Learning Series: Building Water Equity and Climate Resilient Communities for ALL

 Part 2 – Resilience Hubs as Community Superheroes of Climate Preparedness and Disaster Recovery

-In this session, we hear from national and local leaders experienced in establishing local Resilience Hubs.
+In this session, recorded on September 20, 2023, we hear from national and local leaders experienced in establishing local Resilience Hubs.
 Resilience Hubs are central gathering places that bring community members together and provide residents with resources and support to prepare for and respond to climate emergencies.
 Participants learn how they can advocate for and participate in the planning and establishment of Resilience Hubs in their own communities.
+See additional resources and an extensive Q&A from the session here.

 - Samantha Paladini, Resilience Hubs Coordinator, Communities Responding to Extreme Weather (CREW) (LinkedIn)